 Read my review: https://bookreviewsgalore.wordpress.com/2013/07/20/sleuthing-around/

 - Kabuliwalla and The Wife’s Letter by Rabindranath Tagore.

 - The Inheritance of Loss by Kiran Desai (Set in Kalimpong!)

 - The Blue Bedspread by Raj Kamal Jha.
 Check out my review!

 - Namesake and Lowland by Jhumpa Lahiri.
 (Read the reviews here: https://bookreviewsgalore.wordpress.com/2012/06/25/immigration-anyone/)

-States that are missing: Odisha, Mizoram, Tripura, Andhra Pradesh, Haryana, Rajasthan, Bihar, Sikkim, Jharkhand, Chhattisgarh and the union territories except Delhi and Jammu and Kashmir!
+States that are missing: Odisha, Mizoram, Tripura, Andhra Pradesh, Haryana, Himachal Pradesh, Bihar, Sikkim, Jharkhand, Chhattisgarh and the union territories except Delhi and Jammu and Kashmir!

 Have you read any books from the above places?
 Comment below!

 I am going to leave you with these last books that resist any categorization!
-These are some books and reviews of those books set in fictional towns or move across different places in India:
+These are some books and reviews of those books set in fictional towns or books that move across different places in India:

 - The Ibis Trilogy by Amitav Ghosh.
 Read the reviews of its first two books here: https://bookreviewsgalore.wordpress.com/tag/ibis/